Arunkumar-PR/Java-Project/README.md

     - List for storing students.
     - Set for searching unique student names.
     - Map for associating students with their grades.
-13. Exception Handling: Used in StudentManager to handle invalid user input during student creation.
+13. Exception Handling: Used in StudentManage to handle invalid user input during student creation.